 Invoked.
 Several characters make points of how Thrawn actually relies just as much on Paranoia Fuel as his own cunning.
 While legitimately brilliant, he wins many of his victories largely because people start to overestimate him and think he's planned for everything.

-Perspective Magic: Thrawn uses several of his cloaked ships, in conjunction with the Chimaera to pull this off as one of his "superweapons."
-To the Imperials, it's the cloaked vessel being in a direct line between the Chimaera and its target, and just below the planet's shields, firing when the former's lasers hit said shields.
+Perspective Magic: Thrawn uses several of his cloaked ships in conjunction with the Chimaera to pull this off as one of his "superweapons."
+The cloaked vessels were in a direct line between the Chimaera and its target, just below the planet's shields, firing when the former's lasers hit said shields.
 To the defenders, it looks as though the Chimaera's lasers went straight through.
 Thrawn carefully chooses the places where he uses this trick, only targeting planets where he expects the locals to be so astonished by the "impossible" attack that they'll surrender without taking the time to analyze what's happening.

 Poor Communication Kills: Mara is wounded at the end of "Dark Force Rising" and spends a month recovering, during which time she misses out on what Thrawn is doing.
 Winter fills her in one his new victories, but fails to mention he's using clones—the source of which Mara would know.
 Mara only finds out about the clones after Thrawn has discredited her in the Republic's eyes using a Xanatos Gambit, setting up the prison break and our-heroes-stand-alone endgame of "The Last Command".

 Somewhat odd, given that Winter's perfect memory should have resulted in her realizing that Mara was unconscious for the entire time that Thrawn's use of clones was a big story in the media.
 Then again, theoretically there wasn't much actually stopping Mara from learning about the clones during the time she was conscious; for whatever reason, the subject was never brought up.